calebAtApica/docs/deploying-apica-data-fabric/logiq-paas-deployment/deploying-logiq-paas-on-microk8s.md

 ## Installing MicroK8s

 The first step in this deployment is to install MicroK8s on your machine.
 To install MicroK8s, do the following.
+The following instructions are applicable for Debian based linux system.

 1. Update package lists by running the following command.